LingBlackSama/LB-Connection/README.md

 # LB-Connection
-LB Connection is a module that offers a secure alternative to using `RemoteEvent`, `RemoteFunction`, `BindableEvent`, and `BindableFunction` in Roblox Studio.
+LB Connection is a `modulescript` that offers an alternative to using `RemoteEvent`, `RemoteFunction`, `BindableEvent`, and `BindableFunction` in Roblox Studio.
 It is specifically designed and coded to function within the Roblox Studio environment.

-#### Note that the following API are for Version 1.0 only

 # Installation
 ### Method 1 - Quick Installation